Rocket League MMR: Full Guide of Ranks, 2v2 Tracker & More!

 Track better, play sharper, and rank higher with Rocket League MMR insights and ExitLag advantage.

 Guilherme Fabri, a Postgraduate in Marketing and Sales from USP, is the Organic and Affiliate Channels Manager & Partner at ExitLag.
-With over 13 years of experience in Inbound, SEO, CRM, Growth, and digital marketing, his passion for the gaming world goes beyond the professional realm.
+With over 15 years of experience.
+His passion for the gaming world goes beyond the professional realm.
 Guilherme is an avid enthusiast of esports titles such as EA Sports FC (FIFA) and NBA2K, FPS games like CS2 and Valorant, as well as racing simulators like Assetto Corsa and F1.
 This combination of expertise and passion for the industry is reflected in his contributions to the gaming community.